 UK ODA (now DfID)/ACP, The Effects of the Second Enlargement of The EEC On the Exports of the African, Caribbean & Pacific States, 1983-86.

 UK ODA (now DfID), The Economic Performance of Micro-States, 1995-96.

 The Commonwealth Secretariat, Special & Differential Treatment for the Least Developed Countries, 2000.

 The World Trade Organization, The Characteristics, Vulnerability & Growth Performance of Small Economies, 2000.

 United Nations World Institute for Development Economics Research (WIDER), Growth Economic Development & Structural Transition in Small Vulnerable States, 2001.

 University of Lancaster Small Grants Scheme, Bridging the Digital Divide: e-Commerce & Economic Growth in Small Developing States, 2003.

 1. The economic performance and growth strategies of small states.
-Wide-ranging theoretical and empirical research on the determinants of growth, sectoral specialisation and development strategies of small states in the global economy.
-Currently working on papers relating to information technology, FDI and local linkage creation in small developing countries.
+I am a leading international scholar and researcher in this area undertaking wide-ranging theoretical and empirical research on the determinants of growth, sectoral specialisation and development strategies of small states in the global economy.

-3. Growth in emerging economies, with particular reference to Hong Kong, Korea, Singapore, Taiwan, Argentina, Brazil, Chile and Mexico.
+4. Growth in emerging economies, with particular reference to East Asia, Latin America and Sub-Saharan Africa.